 G. GROUP WORK.
 For group work, responsibility for insuring that academic integrity standards are followed is shared by all members of the group.
 In cases where an individual student is able to demonstrate that he/she neither knew of nor participated in the academic dishonesty, that individual student is not guilty of academic dishonesty.

-b. a reduced grade (including "F" if undergraduate student and "U" for graduate student) for the assignment; and/or
+- a reduced grade (including "F" if undergraduate student and "U" for graduate student) for the assignment;

-c. a reduced grade (including "F" if undergraduate student and "U" for graduate student) for the entire course.
+- a reduced grade (including "F" if undergraduate student and "U" for graduate student) for the entire course; and/or

-Whatever the penalty, a signed form recording the settlement will be kept for eight years in the Office of the Dean of Students.
+Whatever the penalty, a signed form recording the settlement will be kept for eight years in the Dean of Students Office.
 The purpose of this record-keeping is to be sure students who violate The UNC Charlotte Code of Student Academic Integrity a second time are dealt with appropriately.
 A second purpose is to deter students from repeating offenses.
 A first offense settlement file is an internal University record, not part of the student's disciplinary record or the academic transcript.

 Some first offenses and all second offenses have import beyond the specific course in which the violation occurred.
 The University-wide AIB handles such violations, and the range of penalties is greater.
 If a faculty member believes that a more severe penalty is warranted for a first offense than is permitted under the settlement penalties above, he or she should contact the Chair of the Academic Integrity Hearing Board and request an Academic Integrity Hearing.
 Any case that is adjudicated through the AIB may become part of the student’s disciplinary record and may appear on the student’s academic transcript.

-The Hearing Panel chosen from the AIB may, after a hearing, impose any of the three penalties listed above (a., b., c.), and/or the following:
+The Hearing Panel chosen from the AIB may, after a hearing, impose any of the three penalties listed above (a., b., c., d.), and/or the following:

-d.
-Disciplinary suspension from the University for a designated period of time (one semester, one year, two years, etc.).
-A record of the violation will be kept in the disciplinary file for a period of time to be determined by the Hearing Panel, after which it will be removed upon written request by the student to the Dean of Students.
+- Disciplinary suspension from the University for a designated period of time (one semester, one year, two years, etc.).
+A record of the violation will be kept in the disciplinary file for a period of time to be determined by the Hearing Panel, after which it will be removed upon written request by the student to the Dean of Students Office.

 Students may not exclude a grade from GPA calculations for any course in which they have received a grade with an "X" designation.
 The disciplinary record will document the offense and penalty and will be maintained in accordance with the University’s records retention schedule, which currently requires retention for a period of eight (8) years.

-Normally, a second Code violation will result in "F" for the course with the designation "X" and a one-year suspension; and normally, a third Code violation will result in permanent expulsion.
+- Normally, a second Code violation may result in "F" for the course with the designation "X" and a one-year suspension; and normally, a third Code violation may result in permanent expulsion.